 During the 1960s and 1970s, protest was central to American political discourse — against the Vietnam War, for the environment and women’s rights, against the abuse of political power.
 The Reagan years added social issues to the range of contentious subjects, but large-scale protest fell out of favor in the 1990s.

-All that changed with the rise of the Tea Party in the late 2000s, followed by Occupy Wall Street several years later.
-The two moments not only fall on opposite sides of the political spectrum, their views of government are also diametrically opposed.
+All that changed with the rise of the Tea Party in the late 2000s, followed by the Occupy Wall Street movement.
+The two movements not only fall on opposite sides of the political spectrum, their views of government are also diametrically opposed.
 The Tea Party favors small government, while Occupy Wall Street supports vigorous regulation of the financial industry.
+Of course, these movements may ultimately prove to be short-lived in historical terms.
+But to what extent do their respective rises signal something larger about public opinion trends?

 A 2012 report by the Pew Research Center, “Growing Gap in Favorable Views of Federal, State Governments,” compared recent survey data on American government at all levels with past data on citizens’ views.
 The 2012 survey asked 3,008 adults about their views toward the federal government, as well as their state and local governments.